rosenpass/rosenpass/papers/whitepaper.md

 This whitepaper does not mandate any specific mechanism to detect responder contention (also mentioned as the under load condition) that would trigger use of the cookie mechanism.

-For the reference implemenation, Rosenpass has derived inspiration from the Linux implementation of Wireguard.
-This implementation suggests that the reciever keep track of the number of messages it is processing at a given time.
+For the reference implemenation, Rosenpass has derived inspiration from the Linux implementation of WireGuard.
+This implementation suggests that the receiver keep track of the number of messages it is processing at a given time.

 On receiving an incoming message, if the length of the message queue to be processed exceeds a threshold `MAX_QUEUED_INCOMING_HANDSHAKES_THRESHOLD`, the client is considered under load and its state is stored as under load.
 In addition, the timestamp of this instant when the client was last under load is stored.
-When recieving subsequent messages, if the client is still in an under load state, the client will check if the time ellpased since the client was last under load has exceeded `LAST_UNDER_LOAD_WINDOW` seconds.
+When recieving subsequent messages, if the client is still in an under load state, the client will check if the time elapsed since the client was last under load has exceeded `LAST_UNDER_LOAD_WINDOW` seconds.
 If this is the case, the client will update its state to normal operation, and process the message in a normal fashion.

-Currently, the following constants are derived from the Linux kernel implementation of Wireguard:
+Currently, the following constants are derived from the Linux kernel implementation of WireGuard:

 ```pseudorust
 MAX_QUEUED_INCOMING_HANDSHAKES_THRESHOLD = 4096